captdam/Maze-Router-Lee-Algorithm/README.md

 Generally speaking, the back-end router is extremely fast.
 To illustrate the progress of the router, the router has to implement a delay function at each step; otherwise, the result will be found instantly.

 By default, the back-end router exports the result at a rate of around 2.5 results per second.
+In acother word, paue for 400 miniseconds every times.
 If the map size is large, the rate my drop a little bit.
-The can be changed by editing the ``` gui_delay ```  config.
+The rate can be changed by editing the ``` gui_delay ``` config.

 The front-end GUI is constantly polling the result file.
 To ensure the front-end GUI polls all the progress, the rate of polling should be equal or higher to double of the rate of back-end GUI (according to the Nyquist theorem).
-By default, the rate is 5 sampling per second.
+By default, the rate is 5 sampling per second (sample every 200 miniseconds).

-If the user wants to modify the sampling rate of the front-end GUI, the user has to modify the ```gui.html``` file.
+If the user wants to modify the sampling rate of the front-end GUI, the user needs to modify the ```gui.html``` file.
 In this file, modify the value of ```refresh```:
 ```html
 refresh = 200; //Modify this line if gui_delay in config.cfg is smaller than 400
 setInterval( () => {
 document.getElementById("maploader1").src += '';
 },refresh);
 ```

-On some low-performance machine, user may experience heave lag in the GUI.
+On some low-performance machine, user may experience heavy lag in the GUI.
 In this case, the user should slow down both rates.